Tahoe’s Original Visitor Guide since 1982

 On Feb.
 18, 1982, David Mogilefsky published the first edition of “North Tahoe Week” featuring a photograph by Vance Fox of a skier cliff jumping near the horse trails in Olympic Valley.

 That first edition was 12 pages and was full of information about local resorts, babysitters, events and things to do in North Tahoe and Truckee area.
-Lift tickets were $20 at Squaw Valley, and advertisers included realtors, art galleries and restaurants.
+Lift tickets were $20 at Palisades Tahoe, and advertisers included realtors, art galleries and restaurants.
 The cover featured a photograph inside a hand-drawn outline of Lake Tahoe, and the only editorial feature was the tongue-in-cheek Yesteryear column that featured fictional news from the past.

 The slogan of the magazine was “Don’t Nobody Bring Me No Bad News.”

 In 1997, the magazine was purchased by Dale and Shirley Good.
 The Good family operated Tahoe Weekly for nearly 17 years, before longtime Editor & Associate Publisher Katherine E. Hill purchased the magazine in 2013.

 Through the decades, Tahoe Weekly has gone through many name changes, and is known for its iconic covers of breathtaking scenery and of locals enjoying the lifestyle that living in the Tahoe-Truckee region affords.